Atlanta Car Accident Lawyer

 - Damage Caps – While car accident injuries can result in significant expenses, Georgia law places a cap on the amount of certain damages you can receive in an accident claim.
 There is currently no cap on compensatory damages in general, but there is a cap on punitive damages (designed to punish the at-fault party) of $250,000.

 Understanding Your Car Accident Case and Legal Options

 As you can see, there are many things to consider after a car accident.
 Fortunately, you don’t have to navigate this process on your own.
-An experienced Atlanta car accident lawyer can help you determine what form of negligence caused your car accident, who was at fault, what insurance will cover, and what you can do to get the compensation you deserve.
+An experienced car accident lawyer in Atlanta can help you determine what form of negligence caused your car accident, who was at fault, what insurance will cover, and what you can do to get the compensation you deserve.